aliyassine22/Tutoring-Multi-AI-Agents-System/README.md

 After doing my research, it turned out that chroma is an easy to use vector db that is designed to be used for llm and semantic search ai applications, known for it scalability, and more importantly specifically optimized for storing, indexing, and querying high-dimensional vector embeddings using approximate nearest-neighbor search.
 But this is not all, the main reason I didn’t even think of trying out other options is the metadata filtering.
 Chroma stores structured metadata alongside each vector and apply hard filters before vector search where it combine Boolean/meta filters and semantic scores in one pass for precision.

 As for the embeddings, I adopted the open ai embeddings, the one Harrison Chase use.
-It is known that open ai embedding models produce rich, general purpose representations that capture semantic meanings across text, equations, code snippets.
-Note that I also thought of trying out other embeddings (the GoogleGenerativeAIEmbeddings) but got a Resource has been exhausted error.
+It is known that open ai embedding models produce rich, general purpose representations that capture semantic meanings across text, equations, code snippets. **note** that I also thought of trying out other embeddings (the GoogleGenerativeAIEmbeddings) but got a Resource has been exhausted error.

 ### Step 4: Building the RAG